 The series begins with wannabe young executive Richard Pershore (Egan) looking for a job in The Organisation and follows him each week as he moves up the corporate ladder.
 Along the way he encounters the corporate stereotypes; the downtrodden PR man, the female exec who has been sleeping with the Chairman and the guy who, to the annoyance of everyone else simply won't retire as well as the secretary who knows where all the skeletons are hidden.
 Pershore is soon a rising star and thinks that where his future is concerned, he knows best.
 But when his boss (Sinden) starts to take an interest in his career his colleagues in The Organization think they know even better.

-Witty, insightful and sharply written with a sting in its tail, The Organization, Winner of the 1973 writers' Guild of Great Britain Award for Best British Television Drama Series, is long overdue for a DVD release.
+Witty, insightful and sharply written with a sting in its tail, The Organization, Winner of the 1973 writers' Guild of Great Britain Award for Best British Television Drama Series, was long overdue for a DVD release.

 Published on January 16th, 2019.
 Written by Laurence Marcus for Television Heaven.